yuniet87/apim-analytics-custom-report/README.md

 This is a custom implementation of the WSO2 APIM Analytics Monthly Usage Report.

+Modified to Spanish Language.

+Using landscape orientation in A4 page.

 This implementation creates a table with the following information.

 * API Name
 * API Version
+* APP Name
 * UserName
 * Hit Count

-# Build
+## Build

 1) Run 'mvn clean install'
 2) Copy the bundle 'org.wso2.analytics.apim.custompdf-3.1.0.jar' into {ANALYTICS_HOME}/lib
  directory
 3) Set the report:implClass config in conf/dashboard/deployment.yaml to org.wso2.analytics.apim.custompdf.CustomPDFGenerator
 4) Start the dashboard server, and try downloading the usage report via the admin dashboard.
 This should result in a PDF report with the above mentioned columns instead of the default ones.